brillout/wildcard-api/docs/faq.template.md

 !INLINE ./header.md --hide-source-path

 !VAR COMPARISON How does RPC compare to GraphQL/REST?
-!VAR POWER Which is more powerful, GraphQL or RPC?
+!VAR MORE_POWER Which is more powerful, GraphQL or RPC?

-!VAR TIGHT_COUPLING Does RPC tightly couple frontend with backend?
+!VAR TIGHT_COUPLING Doesn't RPC tightly couple frontend with backend?
-!VAR DEPLOY Should I deploy frontend and backend at the same time?
+!VAR SYNC_DEPLOY Should I deploy frontend and backend at the same time?
-!VAR DEVELOP Do I need to develop the frontend hand-in-hand with the backend?
+!VAR SYNC_DEV Should I develop frontend and backend hand-in-hand?
 !VAR VERSIONING How can I do versioning?

-!VAR OLD RPC is old, why is it being used again?

 &nbsp;

 # FAQ

-###### High-level
 !VAR|LINK COMPARISON
-!VAR|LINK POWER
+!VAR|LINK MORE_POWER

-###### Low-level
 !VAR|LINK TIGHT_COUPLING
-!VAR|LINK DEPLOY
+!VAR|LINK SYNC_DEPLOY
-!VAR|LINK DEVELOP
+!VAR|LINK SYNC_DEV
 !VAR|LINK VERSIONING

-###### Curiosity
-!VAR|LINK OLD

 <br/>